limbernie/limbernie.github.io/_posts/2019-04-06-vault-htb-walkthrough.md

 | grep success &>/dev/null && echo "[+] Uploaded: $UPLOADS/info.${EXT}"
 ```

 The script takes in a file extension as argument.
-I'm using GNU parallels to speed things up like so.
+I'm using GNU Parallel to speed things up like so.

 <a class="image-popup">
 ![33494eeb.png](/assets/images/posts/vault-htb-walkthrough/33494eeb.png)